 03. Zipline Adventure

-Skip this if you're scared of heights - this is probably too exciting for the faint-hearted!
-Otherwise, if you love ziplines, you're at the right place!
+If you love ziplines and jungles, you're at the right place!
 Umgawa Zipline offers a super fun adventure for the whole family!

 It's a great way to explore the rainforest and its exotic wildlife.
 Walk over sky bridges, fly through the jungles on a canopy course, and enjoy thrilling views from the treetops.
 No worries about safety, you're attached at all times and a friendly guide will take you through the adventure.